 Homily for the fourth Sunday of advent, year B22 Dec 2017, by Sermons in

-We celebrate today the last Sunday before Christmas, and in fact, tomorrow is Christmas, the feast we have been preparing for.
+We celebrate today, the last Sunday before Christmas, and in fact, tomorrow is Christmas, the feast we have been preparing for.
 The Church offers us four Sundays to prepare for this feast; in the first two weeks, the Church calls us to prepare, for the Lord is coming.
-In the third Sunday the Church calls us to rejoice because the Lord is in our midst.
-And today, the last Sunday of advent, we are reminded of how he who is in our midst came.
+On the third Sunday, the Church calls us to rejoice because the Lord is in our midst.
+And today, the last Sunday of Advent, we are reminded of how he who is in our midst came.

 The story of how he came into the world started in the Old Testament, the prophets of old foretold his coming, and we see a reflection of those prophecies in our first reading this morning.

-When God had given victories to king David and made him to relax in his own house, David wished to build a house for God.
+When God had given victories to king David and made him relax in his own house, David wished to build a house for God.
 He made his desire known to Prophet Nathan; I cannot be living in this beautiful palace while the ark of God dwells in a tent, I will build God a house.
-But that night, God sent a word to king David to tell him that he will not be the one to build Him a house, He will rather make king David a house, He will raise up his offspring and establish his kingdom… And your house and your kingdom shall be made sure for ever before me; your throne shall be stablished for ever.
+But that night, God sent a word to King David to tell him that he will not be the one to build Him a house, He will rather make king David a house, He will raise his offspring and establish his kingdom… And your house and your kingdom shall be made sure forever before me; your throne shall be established forever.

-After the reign of David, his son Solomon became king and built a beautiful temple for God, but that temple did not last for ever, it was destroyed.
-That was not the house God said would last for ever and Solomon was not the Davidic offspring to reign for ever.
+After David’s reign, his son Solomon became king and built a beautiful temple for God, but it did not last forever; it was destroyed.
+That was not the house God said would last forever, and Solomon was not the Davidic offspring to reign forever.
 When it was time for that offspring to come into the word, The angel Gabriel was sent from God to a city of Galilee named Nazareth, to a virgin betrothed to a man whose name was Joseph, of the house of David; and the virgin’s name was Mary.
 And he came to her and said, Hail, full of grace, the Lord is with you!
-By that visitation, Mary became pregnant of that offspring from Davidic line who will build a house for God and reign for ever.
+By that visitation, Mary became pregnant with that offspring from the Davidic line who will build a house for God and reign forever.

 Mary was chosen, not because of what she had done.
-We are not told that Mary was chosen because she was so prayerful or so dedicated, it was God’s choice to prepare her to bring forth the Davidic offspring, the Son of God who will reign for ever.
-Mary was and she is still full of grace, she co-operated with the grace and said yes to God.
+We are not told that Mary was chosen because she was so prayerful or so dedicated; it was God’s choice to prepare her to bring forth the Davidic offspring, the Son of God who will reign forever.
+Mary was, and she is still full of grace; she co-operated with the grace and said yes to God.
 And as we prepare to celebrate the birth of Christ this Christmas, the Church reminds us that we too have been chosen and called to bring forth anew in the world the power and presence of Christ.
-Just as Mary was empowered by God’s grace, so also we have been called and empowered by grace; only that we have to learn to say yes like Mary, to co-operate with the grace of God.
+Just as God’s grace empowered Mary, so also we have been called and empowered by grace; only that we have to learn to say yes like Mary, to co-operate with the grace of God.

 Christmas is a feast of hope, to hope and trust in God’s love for us; For God so love the word that he gave his only Son.
 When your mind is filled with doubt, remember the deeds of the Lord.
 Remember what God had done and still able to do.
-That was what the angel Gabriel made Mary to understand; when Mary asked the angel, How can this be, since I know not man?
-The angel told Mary what God had done; The angel said to her, …behold, your kinswoman Elizabeth in her old age has also conceived a son; and this is the sixth month with her who was called barren.
+That was what the angel Gabriel made Mary understand; when Mary asked the angel, How can this be since I know not a man?
+The angel told Mary what God had done; To Mary, the angel said, …behold, your kinswoman Elizabeth in her old age has also conceived a son, and this is the sixth month with her who was called barren.
 In other words, if God can make Elizabeth pregnant in her old age, then there is nothing He cannot do.

 As we prepare to celebrate Christmas, may our celebration be for us a celebration of renewed hope in God through Christ our Lord.
 Amen.